oskarradon/PNCA-discursive-impulse/README.md

  - [ ] Star icon in nav
  - [ ] Bio page

-Made by Oskar Radon & Chris Kim
+Made by Oskar Radon with help from Chris Kim

 MIT License